 We know there are around 1,500 people every year that decide they want to register a charity.
 Some just have an idea and others have been running their organisation for years, unregistered.
-The Small Charities Coalition (registered charity number: 1122297) launched in 2009 and we have made it our mission to provide our members with relevant support and make their voices heard.
+Following the closure of the Small Charities Coalition, the FSI and NCVO have formed a partnership that ensures small charities are still able to access relevant support and make their voices heard.

 In our communities, on our streets, up and down the country – small charities are doing incredible work, often with little recognition.
 We won’t let their work go unseen.

-We’re a small charity ourselves so we know that setting up a charity takes a lot of work, care and time but it’s not so difficult when you know how.
+Setting up a charity takes a lot of work, care and time but it’s not so difficult when you know how and we hope this tool will help you along the way.

 You get the picture.
 The vast majority of charities in the UK are small and are set up by people passionate about a cause, a person, a community.
 This guide is for anyone who is looking to set up a charity where turnover is initially expected to be below £150,000 per year.

 This guide will steer you through the logistics of setting up a charity in simple steps.
-We will be with you on your journey – from that initial idea, calling or passion, to when you reach an income of £1 million (if you want to) and use your experience to support other small charities in the coalition.
+We will be with you on your journey – from that initial idea, calling or passion, to registration and beyond.
+We’ll be here to support you with any queries you might have about the set up and running of your charity.

 What we try to do here, is lead you through the steps needed to achieve a successful charity registration with the Charity Commission for England and Wales.
 Separate rules apply for Scotland and Northern Ireland.